iuryliberato/Place-App/README.md

 # Bon Voyage
+## Introduction:
-##Introduction: Built in a two day paired hackathon, this application lets users explore the world.
-This front-end React app pulls data from the <a href=“https://developer.roadgoat.com/#introduction” rel=“noreferrer” target=“_blank”>Road Goat API</a> using Axios requests to display up to date information about places around the world.
+- Built in a two day paired hackathon, this application lets users explore the world.
+This front-end React app pulls data from the <a href=“https://developer.roadgoat.com/#introduction” rel=“noreferrer” target=“_blank”>Road Goat API</a> using Axios requests to display up to date information about places around the world

 ## Technologies used
 ### HTML